-There are many things to enjoy about this Raspberry Mojito.
-One of its best aspects is that it uses common ingredients, making it very easy to mix up.
-The Chambord plays off of the raspberries wonderfully.
-It not only adds a darker berry flavor without overpowering the fresh berries but it acts as the drink's sweetener as well.
+The taste of Chambord Liqueur is a welcome addition that plays off the raspberries and rum wonderfully.
+It not only adds a darker berry flavor that doesn't overpower the fresh berries but it acts as the drink's sweetener as well.

 Muddle well to release the juice of the berries and the essence of the mint.